roryprimrose/roryprimrose.github.io/_posts/2018/2018-06-08-logging-exceptions-to-sentry.md

 }
 ```

 In this scenario, the message of the exception may be written for the purposes of sending the text to a user interface.
-That does not help in resolving the issue when the error is reported to Sentry.
-Perhaps we want to know what was being processed at the time.
-This can be achieved in a similar way to reporting custom exception properties as above by using ```LogErrorWithContext``` and ```LogCriticalWithContext``` extension methods on ```ILogger```.
+That does not help in resolving the issue when the exception is reported to Sentry.
+We may need to know what was being processed at the time.
+The inherited Divergic.Logging package uses the same technique as reporting custom exception properties above by providing ```LogErrorWithContext``` and ```LogCriticalWithContext``` extension methods on ```ILogger```.

 ```csharp
 public async Task ProcessPayment(string invoiceId, int amountInCents, Person customer, CancellationToken cancellationToken)